 When to Use Calcium Hypochlorite in Your Pool

 There are also unique events that will require you to shock your pool.
 If you recently experienced a bad storm in your area, debris could have been blown into the pool.
 Another time to shock your pool with cal hypo is after excessive use, such as a pool party.
-During this time, an extra amount of people brings in oils, sunscreens, bodily fluids, and other germs that will need to be eradicated immediately.
+During this time, an extra amount of people bring in oils, sunscreens, bodily fluids, and other germs that need to be eradicated immediately.

 You should also shock your pool if the pool levels have changed drastically within the last week.
 This water level change could leave a variety of microbes behind, which will need to get addressed through a pool shock.
-The best thing for you to do is stay proactive and ensure that your swimming pool can combat bacteria, algae, and other harmful contaminants.
+The best thing to do is stay proactive and ensure that your swimming pool can combat bacteria, algae, and other harmful contaminants.

 Why Calcium Hypochlorite is an Effective Solution for Your Pool

 Safety should always be a priority for you and your family, and it all starts with how clean your pool is.
 Your swimming pool must be shocked on a consistent schedule to keep your water clean and safe for the people who use it.
 Not only will shocking the pool raise the sanitizer level, but it will also re-energize the existing sanitizers.

 When chlorine attaches to organic matter like body oils, leaves, debris, and dead skin, these harmful chemicals are created.
 Chlorine cannot perform its regular job effectively when trapped inside this bond.
 The typical pool smell you experience does not mean things are fine, but a higher level of chloramines is floating throughout the water.